Questions You May Have

 What benefits can I expect from therapy?

 Based on what I know from psychological research and the gains my clients have demonstrated, I am confident there are many benefits to therapy.
 First, people have a chance to talk things out fully until their feelings are relieved or the problems are resolved.
 For example, people who are depressed may find their mood improving while others may no longer feel as angry or worried.
 Second, clients’ coping skills often improve greatly.
-Consequently, they may get more satisfaction out of social and family relationships.
+Consequently, they may get more satisfaction from social and family relationships.
 Third, their personal goals and values typically become clearer.
 Thus, therapy should enable clients to see improvement in several areas of their lives such as personal growth, close relationships, work or educational performance, and/or the ability to enjoy their lives more fully.

 Do you do Christian counseling?